 The most simple, distilled style of climbing, bouldering involves tackling short climbs, called problems, on boulders or short cliffs without the use of a harness, rope, or protection.
 Portable, folding foam crash pads are set below the problem and act as cushioning in the event of a fall, often aided by a climbing partner (called a spotter) to help direct the climber onto the pad.
-Boulder problems, being much shorter than climbing routes, often pack the difficulty and complexity of a route’s crux into a short stretch of climbing.The beauty of bouldering lies in its simplicity—only a pair of shoes, chalk, and a crash pad are needed, allowing you to focus on the pure joy of movement and problem solving.
+Boulder problems, being much shorter than climbing routes, often pack the difficulty and complexity of a route’s crux into a short stretch of climbing.The beauty of bouldering lies in its simplicity—only a pair of climbing shoes, chalk bag, and a crash pad are needed, allowing you to focus on the pure joy of movement and problem solving.
 If you are wondering how to get into outdoor rock climbing, bouldering is a great place to start.
 For more information on bouldering, check out our bouldering tips for beginners.

 From local crack climbs to desert towers to granite big walls, trad (traditional) climbing is a style of roped climbing where you place your own removable gear and anchors for protection.
 This can happen on single-pitch climbs at your home crag, or on multi-day routes on the biggest walls on earth.
 Trad climbing requires creativity, boldness, and a taste for the unknown—if you’re looking for adventure, this is where you’ll find it.
 Trad climbs also require a different set of gear.
 Some of the trad climbing essentials include a “rack”—a wide selection of camming devices (cams for short), nuts, and other pieces of gear that you’ll place along the route—which can vary widely depending on where you are and how long the climb is.
 We recommend hiring a guide or enlisting an experienced mentor to learn the basics.
-A solid foundation in trad climbing is also a jumping off point for climbing ice, alpine, and big wall routes in the greater ranges around the world.
+A solid foundation in trad climbing is also a jumping-off point for climbing ice, alpine, and big wall routes in the greater ranges around the world.
 Click to explore trad gear.

-Modern indoor climbing gyms are popping up like crazy all over the world, sometimes long-distances from any opportunities for outdoor rock climbing.
-In addition to offering a great way to stay fit and practice your skills before your next outdoor climbing adventure, these sleek, full-service gyms often yoga, traditional fitness equipment, and specialized training boards for those looking to up their game out at the crag.
+Modern indoor climbing gyms are popping up like crazy all over the world, sometimes long distances from any opportunities for outdoor rock climbing.
+In addition to offering a great way to stay fit and practice your skills before your next outdoor climbing adventure, these sleek, full-service gyms often have yoga, traditional fitness equipment, and specialized training boards for those looking to up their game out at the crag.
 Indoor climbing offers the fun and creative problem-solving challenges of climbing in a user-friendly and non-weather-dependent (or geography-dependent!) environment.
 Moveable climbing holds of all shapes and sizes are creatively set on the wall by a route-setter, as opposed to outside, where someone putting up a new route will need to find a line of natural features on the rock to link together a climb.
-While certain pieces of gear and apparel are now being designed specifically for indoor climbing, such as indoor rock climbing gear packages, you’ll still need the basics—shoes, a harness, chalk bag, and a belay device.
+While certain pieces of gear and apparel are now being designed specifically for indoor climbing, such as indoor rock climbing gear packages, you’ll still need the basics—shoes, a harness, a chalk bag, and a belay device.
 If you’re leading, add in a rope and a rope tarp.
 Other essentials might include belay gloves, belay glasses, a skin care kit, and comfortable, training-specific clothing.

 A tip for first-time climbers: